nikitavoloboev/data/programming-languages/go/go-libraries/go-libraries.md

 - [jsonrpc2](https://github.com/sourcegraph/jsonrpc2) - JSON-RPC 2.0 implementation for Go.
 - [Pretty](https://github.com/tidwall/pretty) - Efficient JSON beautifier and compactor for Go.
 - [jsonenums](https://github.com/campoy/jsonenums) - Tool to automate the creation of methods that satisfy the json.Marshaler and json.Unmarshaler interfaces.
+- [Objx](https://github.com/stretchr/objx) - Go package for dealing with maps, slices, JSON and other data.
+- [Centrifuge](https://github.com/centrifugal/centrifuge) - Real-time messaging library for Go with scalability in mind.

 ## Links